ichurkin/apksig-android/README.md

 _NOTE: Some public classes of the library are in packages having the word "internal" in their name.
 These are not public API of the library.
 Do not use \*.internal.\* classes directly because these classes may change any time without regard to existing clients outside of `apksig` and `apksigner`._

-## apksigner command-line tool

-apksigner command-line tool offers two operations:

-  * sign the provided APK so that it verifies on all Android platforms supported by the APK.
-Run `apksigner sign` for usage information.
-  * check whether the provided APK's signatures are expected to verify on all Android platforms supported by the APK.
-Run `apksigner verify` for usage information.

-The tool determines the range of Android platform versions (API Levels) supported by the APK by inspecting the APK's AndroidManifest.xml.
-This behavior can be overridden by specifying the range of platform versions on the command-line.